Finland moves toward joining NATO amid Russia threats

 “The occupiers turned Mariupol into a medieval ghetto,” Mayor Vadym Boychenko said.

-Yesica Fisch in Bakhmut, David Keyton in Kyiv, Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, and AP staffers around the world contributed.
+Yesica Fisch in Bakhmut, David Keyton in Kyiv, Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Jari Tanner in Helsinki, and other AP staffers around the world contributed.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine